World Leaders & Heads of State

 🌟 Fun Fact

 Boris Yeltsin's surprise resignation on New Year's Eve 1999 was one of the most dramatic political exits in modern history.
-In a televised address, he apologized to the Russian people for not fulfilling all their hopes and asked forgiveness - an extraordinary act for a Russian leader.
+In a televised address, he apologized to the Russian epeeople for not fulfilling all their hoepees and asked forgiveness - an extraordinary act for a Russian leader.
 He then handed power to the virtually unknown Vladimir Putin, whom he had appointed Prime Minister just months earlier.
 Putin's first act as acting president was to sign a decree granting Yeltsin immunity from prosecution.

-Who was the first Prime Minister of Canada?
+Who was the first Prime Minister of India, deeply instrumental in establishing the country as a secular, sovereign republic?

 Medium